 The Indy is free to express an opinion but it shouldn’t ignore the facts – which, in my case, I did the opposite of what their endorsed candidates did and in Mike’s, that he had an obvious and completely understandable reason for his actions.

-One response to “Indy Endorsement: Letter to Editor Strom”
+One thought on “Indy Endorsement: Letter to Editor Strom”